syntasso/workshop/installing-a-promise/README.md

 * are sharable and reusable between platforms, teams, business units, and other organisations.
 * add up to a frictionless experience when platform users want to create services that they need to deliver value.

-Now that you know more about Kratix Promises, follow the steps below to install a Promise.
+Now that you know more about Promises, follow the steps below to install a Promise.

 <br />
 <hr>

 ## <a name="prerequisites"></a>Prerequisites
-You need a fresh installation of Kratix for this section.
+You need a fresh installation of Kratix for this section, if you've only just completed Step 1 [Install Kratix across two KinD clusters](/installing-kratix/) your good to go, otherwise follow the instruction below.

 The simplest way to do so is by running the quick-start script from within the Kratix directory.

 You can run this command from the root of `kratix`: